 - Other medical condition and/or factor associated with increased risk for progression to severe COVID

-- Laboratory-confirmed COVID-19 (rapid antigen or PCR test)
+- COVID-19 positive (rapid antigen or PCR test)

 - One or more symptoms consistent with COVID-19 (fever, cough, shortness of breath, fatigue, myalgia, headache, new loss of taste or smell, sore throat, congestion, runny nose, nausea or vomiting, diarrhea)